SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 }
 ```

 Next, add a new class variable named **itemsDropdownDisabled**.
-This variable determines whether the items dropdown should be enabled or not: users should be able to select an item only after they selected a list.
+This variable determines whether the items dropdown should be enabled or not.
+Users should be able to select an item only after they selected a list.

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {